Joe West (Arrowverse): Fictional character biography

 In season three, Joe experiences radical differences after Barry creates the alternate Flashpoint timeline.
 Changes to Joe's life are made even after the timeline is reset, primarily that he and Iris are not speaking because Joe never said that Francine was alive.
 However, they settle matters after Barry reveals the timeline changes.
 Joe fears for Wally's life after discovering Wally's dreams as a speedster and was badly injured in the erased timeline.
-After Wally becomes a speedster, however, Joe eventually accepts his son's destiny thanks to H. R. Wells.
-He also begins to move on from his widowhood by dating Cecile Horton.
-After the demise of Savitar, Barry decides to atone for creating Flashpoint by entering the Speed Force, entrusting Central City to Joe and Team Flash.
+After Wally becomes a speedster, however, Joe eventually accepts his son's destiny thanks to H. R. He also begins to move on from his widowhood by dating Cecile Horton.
+After the demise of Savitar, Barry atones for creating Flashpoint by entering the Speed Force, entrusting Central City to Joe and Team Flash.

 In season four, Joe learns that Cecile is pregnant with his child.
 Having a child young enough to be their grandchild causes him and Cecile to initially experience a midlife crisis.
-Joe and Cecile attend Barry and Iris' wedding ceremony, but it is suddenly interrupted by invaders from the Nazi-dominated Earth-X led by Dark Arrow and his Kryptonian wife Overgirl.
+Joe and Cecile attend Barry and Iris's wedding ceremony, but it is suddenly interrupted by invaders from the Nazi-dominated Earth-X led by the Dark Arrow and his Kryptonian wife Overgirl.
 Barry and his allies fight the invaders, while Wally takes Joe and Cecile to safety.
-After the deaths of Dark Arrow and Overgirl, John Diggle officiates Barry and Iris' wedding in an impromptu ceremony despite Joe's absence.
-When Barry is on trial after being framed for Clifford DeVoe's "murder", Joe considers framing DeVoe's wife Marlize to prove Barry's innocence, but is talked out of doing it by Ralph Dibny.
+Afterwards, John Diggle officiates Barry and Iris's wedding in an impromptu ceremony despite Joe's absence.
+When Barry is on trial after being framed for "murder", Joe considers framing Marlize DeVoe to prove Barry's innocence, but is talked out of doing it by Ralph Dibny.
 After Barry is exonerated, Joe is among those who celebrate with him.
-When Cecile goes into labor during Barry's final battle with DeVoe, Joe stays by Cecile as Caitlin helps to deliver their child; following DeVoe's demise, he and Cecile later name their newborn daughter Jenna Marie West.
-His friends and family also meet Nora West-Allen, Barry and Iris' future daughter and therefore Joe's yet-to-be born granddaughter.
+When Cecile goes into labor during Barry's final battle with Clifford DeVoe / Thinker, Joe stays by Cecile as Caitlin helps to deliver their child; following DeVoe's demise, he and Cecile later name their newborn daughter Jenna Marie West.
+His friends and family also meet Nora West-Allen, Barry's and Iris's future daughter and therefore Joe's yet-to-be born granddaughter.